SlutWalk: First march and consequent growth

 Dr. Vanessa Oliver, a professor of Sociology and faculty organizer of the SlutWalk, stated, "We have had enough of this slut shaming idea [...] owning our sexual selves should not mean that we are opening ourselves to an expectation of violence," she said.
 "No one should equate enjoying sex with attracting sexual assault."
 The protest contained a visible male presence.
 Two protesters dressed in morphsuits participating in the protest said, "As men we can also create awareness".

 According to SlutWalk London, the rallies aim to end a culture of fear and victimisation:

 All over the world, women are constantly made to feel like victims, told they should not look a certain way, should not go out at night, should not go into certain areas, should not get drunk, should not wear high heels or make-up, should not be alone with someone they don't know.
 Not only does this divert attention away from the real cause of the crime – the perpetrator – but it creates a culture where rape is OK, where it's allowed to happen.

 Jessica Valenti said: "In just a few months, SlutWalks have become the most successful feminist action of the past 20 years.
 In a feminist movement that is often fighting simply to hold ground, SlutWalks stand out as a reminder of feminism's more grass-roots past and point to what the future could look like."

 It has been compared to the 1970s movement Take Back the Night (also known as Reclaim the Night), which promoted marches to raise awareness and protest against violence against women; although some tension between the two movements has been noted.
 As with SlutWalk, it asserted women's right to be on the street at night without it being considered an invitation to rape.

 To a lesser extent, it has been compared to activist groups like FEMEN, the Ukrainian women's group, and Boobquake, an atheistic and feminist response to Iran's Hojatoleslam Kazem Seddiqi who blamed women who dress immodestly for causing earthquakes.
 Both integrate nudity and protest.

+The most recent protests world-wide took place towards the end of the decade, with marches in cities including Newcastle (2018), Tel Aviv (2018) and München (2019).